Best wallets for holding EOS

-We review 5 of the best EOS wallets to help you safely store your EOS tokens.
+We review the best EOS wallets to help you safely store your EOS tokens.

 Designed as a scalable and user-friendly version of Ethereum, EOS is a platform for the development of decentralised applications (dapps).
-EOS tokens (EOS) are the native token of the platform, and this cryptocurrency is firmly established as one of the 20 biggest digital currencies by market cap.
+EOS coins (EOS) are the native token of the platform, and this cryptocurrency is firmly established as one of the 10 biggest digital currencies by market cap.

-If you’re thinking of buying EOS, you’ll need to find a wallet that supports ERC20 tokens and provides easy, convenient storage.
-There are several options to choose from, so let’s take a closer look at five of the best wallets and the key features they have to offer.
-Please note that when the EOS mainnet is released in June 2018, EOS will swap to a different network, meaning new requirements for storage.
-Please check back closer to the date for an update on available wallets.
+If you're planning on buying any EOS, you'll need to find a safe and secure wallet where you can store your coins.
+There are several options to choose from, so let’s take a closer look at the best wallets and the key features they have to offer.

 Compare wallets for EOS